A Complete Guide to Google Search Console

-Just like filtering, you can also compare search dimensions by using Search Console tool.
-Features and usability of both ‘filter’ and ‘compare’ tools are similar.
-You can find the ‘compare’ option next to the ‘filter’ option while you select a dimension to view data or analyze
+Just like filtering, you can also compare search dimensions by using the Search Console tool.
+The features and usability of both ‘filter’ and ‘compare’ tools are similar.
+You can find the ‘compare’ option next to the ‘filter’ option while you select a dimension to view data or analyze.

-Since there’s no deference in using both ‘filter’ and ‘compare’ tools and I’ve already discussed in detail about how to filter data and dimensions, I don’t need to discuss how to compare the dimensions or data.
-Even beginners can do it once they learned how to filter data in GSC.
+Since there’s no difference in using both ‘filter’ and ‘compare’ tools and I’ve already discussed in detail how to filter data and dimensions, I don’t need to discuss how to compare the dimensions or data.
+Even beginners can do it, once they learned how to filter data in the GSC.

 Highlighting Structured Data in Search Console